 In your story, your main character has just quit smoking.
 Can you talk a bit about why you made this choice for your main character?
 How does having this chosen struggle add to the main conflict of the story: dealing with the burden of her brother?

-Ask anyone who’s quit smoking—it’s terrible, especially in the first weeks!
-Many in real-life swap to a vape, often stocking up from websites similar to Mtbakervapor.com, to work towards quitting.
-It is so Awful!
+Ask anyone who’s quit smoking – it’s terrible, especially in the first weeks!
+Many people in real life swap to a vape, often stocking up from websites similar to Mtbakervapor.com, to work towards quitting.
+But still, it can be so awful!
 Such conflict could likely fuel an entire novel.
-In “Next of Kin,” Sophie’s struggle not to light up makes her other problems that much harder to deal with.
+In “Next of Kin”, Sophie’s struggle not to light up makes her other problems that much harder to deal with.
 There’s the implicit conflict, too, that in declaring herself a nonsmoker, she’s stepping away from her brother.
 Smoking cigarettes is a small social ritual they’d shared as adults and now she’s saying, ‘No, not anymore’.
 Conflict doesn’t have to be two people at each other’s throats; more often, conflict between people is created through a disconnection.
+The fact it is a social ritual is one of the reasons it is so hard to quit.
+Many people who are trying to quit want to ditch the whole action of smoking, whether that be vaping or cigarettes themselves.
+In this case, they may want to visit Nicotine-Pouches.com to see if some of the products on there would be more suitable for them.
+Alternatively, though, they could try something else like snus.
+Although it can sometimes be more expensive, Oden’s snus is a cheaper option for people working on a budget.
+Although quitting smoking is a hard process, it is possible if people find the right treatment for them.

 Is there a particular take away or feeling you hope your reader has after reading this story?